tristanlatr/autogit/readme.md

 Examples :

-`$ ./autogit.sh -r ~/isrm-portal-conf/ -b stable -u merge -i 5`
+`$ ./autogit.sh -r ~/isrm-portal-conf/ -u merge -i 5`
-Checkout the stable branch, pull changes and show infos of the repository (last 5 commits).
+Merge changes and show infos of the repository (last 5 commits).
 `$ ./autogit.sh -r ~/isrm-portal-conf/ -t 00a3a3f`
 Hard reset the repository to the specified commit.
 `$ ./autogit.sh -k ~/.ssh/id_rsa2 -c git@github.com:mfesiem/msiempy.git -r ./test/msiempy/ -u merge`
 Init a repo and pull (master by default).
 Use the specified SSH to authenticate.

+Notes :

+This script will generate new stashes whenever called, use `-s` flag to clear stashes.

 Return codes :